elf4j/elf4j-provider/README.md

 # elf4j-provider

-A native log _service provider_ implementation of [ELF4J](https://github.com/elf4j/elf4j) (Easy Logging Facade for Java), and a complete drop-in logging solution for any Java application
+The native logging _service provider_ implementation of [ELF4J](https://github.com/elf4j/elf4j) (Easy Logging Facade for Java), and an independent drop-in logging solution for any Java application

 ## User Story